TruthMove/truthoracle/README.md

 # TruthOracle
 TruthOracle is a cutting-edge decentralized prediction market platform built on the Aptos blockchain.
 Our mission is to provide a secure, transparent, and low-cost environment for users to create, participate in, and resolve prediction markets on a variety of topics, including politics, climate change, and sports.

+The platform can be seen at - https://truth-oracle.vercel.app/

 ## Features
 - Decentralized Market Creation: Easily create and participate in prediction markets without intermediaries.
 - Low Transaction Fees: Enjoy minimal fees thanks to the efficiency of the Aptos blockchain.